joshbegley/nyt-latest/README.md

 `Pemgarda, available in the coming weeks, is intended for immunocompromised people who are unlikely to mount an adequate response after vaccination.`\
 https://nytimes.com/2024/03/25/well/fda-covid-medicine-immunocompromised.html

-**Federal Agents Raid Sean Combs’s Residence in Los Angeles**\
+**Federal Agents Raid Homes Tied to Sean Combs in Los Angeles and Miami**\
-`In response to questions about Mr. Combs’s house, Homeland Security Investigations said the search was part of “an ongoing investigation.”`\
+`In response to questions about Mr. Combs’s residences, Homeland Security Investigations said the searches were part of “an ongoing investigation.”`\
 https://nytimes.com/2024/03/25/arts/music/diddy-sean-combs-home-raided.html

 **Trump Dodged Financial Ruin, but Failed to Delay His Trial**\